-Over the past couple years, coyote sightings have been increasing around South Charlotte neighborhoods, with reports of pets being snatched, and many parents fearing for their children’s safety.
+Over the past several years, coyote sightings have been increasing around South Charlotte neighborhoods, with reports of pets being snatched, and many parents fearing for their children’s safety.

 The town of Tega Cay near Rock Hill has even hired a professional company to come in and set traps to try to deal with their coyote problem, although so far, they’ve only been able to catch 4 coyotes.

-The tournament will take place from February 8th-10th and will be held at the Albemarle American Legion.
+The tournament will take place from February 21st-23rd and will be held at the American Legion Post 76 (Formally Stanly County Fairgrounds) located at 24302 S Business 52 in Albemarle, NC.
 It is open to all 100 counties around North Carolina.

 To find out more or to register click here.